Six Ways to Attempt a 200-word or Less Bio About Yourself

 Let’s be real, some people seem more passionate than others.
 The way their eyes light up when you’re talking about something they are mega interested in or agree with or are obsessed with.
 Not everyone finds their passions early on in life.
 Many discover it later in life through experiences and by keeping an open mind and trying out new things.
 Many people at the age of 27 still don’t know what they want to do.
 Are you supposed to know at age 18 what you want to do for the rest of your life?
 You can’t be passionate if you aren’t open to new adventures and opportunities in life.
 Now, I don’t know about you, but I am not one to know how to lie or fake something.
 When I’m interested, I am interested.

-However, there were many times where I was extremely passionate and interested about the positions I applied for but failed to receive an opportunity.
+However, there were many times where I was extremely passionate and interested in the positions I applied for but failed to receive an opportunity.
 For these opportunities, I know it was because I did not come off as being ‘passionate’ enough.
 Do not be afraid to break out of your shell and voice your opinions and ask questions.
 Speak your mind when you feel it to be necessary, even if no one in the room agrees or sees it that way.
 Your voice matters.
 Use it.

 I hesitated and did not speak up enough, not wanting to ramble or say the wrong thing.
 Why was I so afraid of showing them who I was?
 Truth is, being passionate means you did your research, you are well prepared and see things as a hobby, not a chore.
 People want to see that you are attentive, curious, and wanting to learn more.
 Being passionate about something is when you are ready and willing to speak out about it by the drop of a pin.
 It’s not a good idea to just get any job.
 Don’t settle.
 Get a good job, according to you.
 Somewhere you feel that challenges and allows you to grow.
-Some place that you can call home.
+Someplace that you can call home.
 Being passionate means something that brings meaning to you.
 What are you passionate about?
 Making an impact?
 Helping others?
 Human rights?
 Animals?
 Digital media?
 Teaching?
 Learning?
 Writing?
 Traveling?
 Sports?

 6. Vary the length of your sentences.